AviatrixSystems/Docs/HowTos/rbac_faq.rst

 How do I setup SAML login for RBAC?
 ------------------------------------

-Aviatrix Controller login supports `SAML login. <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_.
+Aviatrix Controller login supports `SAML login. <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_

+You have the option of authorizing user by Controller configuration or through SAML IDP Attribute.
+Go to Settings -> SAML Login -> Add/Update

-Follow the instructions to setup SAML.
+If you select "Set by SAML IDP attribute", follow the instructions to setup SAML.
 In the SAML IDP Attribute Statements, add a new attribute "Profile".
 For Value field, add the Name of the Permission Groups you configured on the Controller.

 When a user authenticates against SAML IDP, the Controller retrieves the profile attribute and apply permission to the user.
 There is no need to configure account users on the Conotroller, but you still need to specify Permission Groups and their associated permissions.

+If you select "Set by controller", you need to select an RBAC Group when creating an IDP endpoint.